 Here are some trails that will be suitable for running.
 Since Estes Park is already elevated some 7000 ft above sea level, these places can also be used as high altitude training areas.

 Lake Estes Trail is a 3.80 miles trail looped around the Lake Estes, suitable for all abilities.
 The track is used for walking, running, nature trips, and even road biking.
 Dogs are allowed on this trail, and it is accessible throughout the year.

 Lily Mountain trailhead: this trail run in Estes Park is a dog-friendly one.
-About four-mile going and coming, you are elevated above the park, mountains such as Longs Peak and more very visible.
+About four miles going and coming, you are elevated above the park, with mountains such as Longs Peak and more visible.